 Arash Naraghi, associate professor of religion and philosophy, is the author of three books and numerous articles exploring issues in applied ethics, the philosophy of rights, and modernism in Islam, among others.
-He speaks at conferences throughout the United States and abroad, and in addition to the classes he teaches here at Moravian College, he offers courses online to students around the world but particularly in Afghanistan, Iran, and Tajikistan.
+He speaks at conferences throughout the United States and abroad, and in addition to the classes he teaches here at Moravian University, he offers courses online to students around the world but particularly in Afghanistan, Iran, and Tajikistan.

 Inside Moravian caught up with Naraghi in his office in Comenius Hall to talk about his most recent book, targeted for publication in Farsi in Iran, and his work to influence positive solutions to the push-pull of tradition and modernity in the Middle East as countries struggle to redefine themselves for the 21st century.